radhe2205/abusive_lang_detection/README.md

 - Rowan Lavelle | <rowan.lavelle@gmail.com>
 - Radheshyam Verma | <radhe2205@gmail.com>

+A paper with results, methods, and model details can be found within `tweet_classification_dl.pdf`.

 # Requirements

 Make sure you are using python3.6 (highest version of python tensorflow works with).
 Create a virtual environment by running: